 Charlie Kaufman's directorial debut was a bizarre, postmodern psychological drama with a crumbling Philip Seymour Hoffman at its center—one we're sure Dalí would approve of.

 Plagued by an unknown condition that's shutting down his immune system, theater director Caden Cotard (named after Cotard's Delusion, also called "walking corpse syndrome," which is a mental disorder where the patient believes themself to be dead or dying) becomes a reclusive and obsessed artist who forces his wife and child to leave.

-Cotard’s stout commitment to realism for his elaborate new stage production means his real life and work life begin to blur.
-Kaufman parallels Cotard’s play to the film itself, both morphing reality and fiction together using a sort of abstract meta logic.
+Cotard's stout commitment to realism for his elaborate new stage production means his real life and work life begin to blur.
+Kaufman parallels Cotard's play with the film itself, both morphing reality and fiction together using a sort of abstract meta logic.